ElementareTeilchen/housekeeper/README.md

 Cleanup missing files.
 Files marked as missing are touched and marked as not missing before deletion.
+For good results, make sure you have the Scheduler Task "File Abstraction Layer: Update storage index (scheduler)" actively running.

 ```
 typo3 housekeeper:cleanup-missing [options]